-The ECL model factors in forward-looking macro-economic risk inputs (common to both Corporate and Retail Credits) such as Gross Domestic Product (GDP), Price to Earnings Ratio (PER) and Unemployment Rate (UR).
+The ECL model factors in forward-looking macro-economic risk inputs such as Gross Domestic Product (GDP), Price to Earnings Ratio (PER), Unemployment Rate (UR), interest rate spread, and imports.
 The ECL model parameters are updated on an annual basis.
 Adjustments are based on forecasted performance of next 3 years, benchmarked to the past 5-year average.
 PD parameters can be adjusted based on data from reliable source agencies (e.g., Moody's, IMF).

-In order to capture the impact of the pandemic on the Bank's loan portfolio, the forward-looking model implemented in 2021 takes into account the impact of the macro-economic variables on a country perspective and not on a portfolio level, thus, the model was changed to a scenario driven approach (good, baseline, bad scenarios).
-This considers GDP, UR and PER (derived from short-term interest rate (STIR), and US long-term interest rate (LTIR) spread) as these macro-economic variables are highly correlated to the Bank's default rate.
+In order to capture the impact of the pandemic on the Bank's loan portfolio, the forward-looking model implemented since 2021 takes into account the impact of the macro-economic variables on a country perspective and not on a portfolio level, thus, the model was changed to a scenario driven approach (good, baseline, bad scenarios).
+For RBG, the model considered Real Imports Growth, Unemployment Rate, Interest Rate Spread of US IR and Merchandise imports as these macro-economic variables are highly correlated to the Bank's default rate for RBG portfolio.
+While for IBG, the model considered Long-Term Interest Rate, PER for Stock Index, Average Currency Rate and Gross National Income (GNI) Growth as these macro-economic variables are highly correlated to the Bank's default rate for IBG portfolio.

 The table below lists the macroeconomic assumptions used in the bad, baseline, and good scenarios.
-The assumptions represent the absolute percentage for GDP change, IR, PER, and UR.
+The assumptions represent the absolute percentage for Stock Index, Real Imports Growth, and UR for 2022 and GDP change, IR, PER, and UR for 2021.